UX-Wizards/wizards-wiki/content/en/volunteer-openings.md

 Looking for: Co-host and/or Planner \
 Contact: Keri, Laura, or Kaisen

-We'd like to do another UX Chicken - basically a lighthearted event where we literally get chicken and hang out together or virtually and maybe... watching a movie? chatting?
+We'd like to do another UX Chicken - basically a lighthearted event where we literally get chicken and hang out together in-person or virtually (up to you) and maybe... watching a movie? chatting?
 Some kind of activity!
 We need some help picking out a movie or Zoom-friendly activity and figuring out logistics.

 ### Event: UX Mixer Trivia